natalie-kate/pocket-bookcase/README.md

 # Pocket Bookcase

-Here is a link to the live project. (https://pocket-bookcase.herokuapp.com/)
+Here is a [link](https://pocket-bookcase.herokuapp.com/) to the live project.

 This website was created for Milestone 3 - Datacentric Development project, as part of the Code Institutes diploma in Software development.<br>
-I love books and have the problem of never remembering what book I'm on in the numerous series that i'm in the middle of reading.
+I love books and have the problem of never remembering what book I'm on in the numerous series that I'm in the middle of reading.
 This means I often start to read a book I've already read and buy books I already have at home.<br>
 I was inspired by an app I used to have which doesn't seem to exist now which was for keeping track of which Terry Pratchett Discworld books that the user had read.
 It was just a simple list of the books with a checkbox beside them, but it did the trick and I thought how useful it would be to have it for any books.<br>
 Upon pitching my idea to a few people, I was met with how useful that would be and how much they would use it, and so Pocket Bookcase was born.